What is the Etosha Pan

 Most frequently asked questions and answers

-The Etosha Pan is the centre of the wildlife-rich, 8,598 square mile (22,269 square km) park.
+The Etosha Salt Pan is the centre of the wildlife-rich, 8,598 square mile (22,269 square km) park.
 With a large concentration of old and new world big game species such as lions, elephants, rhinos, elephants, zebras and springboks; this natural safari has been a favourite amongst travellers who enjoy seeing Africa’s animals close up in their native habitat for decades.

-It is believed that pans were developed when tectonic plates shifted over 10 million years ago.
+It is believed that the Etosha pans were developed when tectonic plates shifted over 10 million years ago.
 They are thought to have been created by a wet climate phase in southern Africa around 16,000 years ago and the melting of ice sheets across land masses of Northern hemispheres like Europe.

 The famous Etosha Pan lies to the north east from Windhoek and stretches over 800 sq km into what is also known as “Namib Desert”.
 It’s a popular destination for wildlife photographers and tourists.
 It is one of the top 10 wildife parks in Africa.